 “[Burnside’s] sound on Benton County Relic…is spare, spacious and gritty but with a biting timeless flavor that makes the 12-song set more than just a slavish homage.” —Billboard

 “Fusing delta and hill country with elements of jam-band rock, he and his drummer packed an incredible punch, and never let the momentum die down.” —Nashville Scene

-Buffalo Wabs & the Price Hill Hustle are a Cincinnati-based, four-piece Americana & folk band blending the traditions of heroes like Woody Guthrie and Mississippi John Hurt with contemporary flair.
-Their high energy and passion for the music follows them to every performance and has earned them countless fans and local awards.
+Buffalo Wabs & the Price Hill Hustle are a Cincinnati-based, four-piece Americana and folk band blending the traditions of heroes like Woody Guthrie and Mississippi John Hurt with contemporary flair.
+Their high energy and passion for the music follow them to every performance, earning them countless fans and local awards.

 Whiskey Bent Valley Boys

 The Whiskey Bent Valley Boys' sound will take you through the hills of Kentucky, bearing all the centuries-old stories, traditions and liquor those hills contain.
 The band's old-time sound delivers an intensity that would knock the socks right off their forefathers' feet.

 FRIDAY / SIDE STAGE